 This week’s newsletter bids, grants and Funds come to you in conjunction with our sponsors KPI DEVELOPMENT Limited.
 Exciting news on that next week with our newsletter going out to some 3,133 professionals’ in the industry.
 This week we have another BUMPER EDITION of 51 pages of information News, Bids Grants and Funds.

 Full details can be downloaded from the link below:

 This week EEVT is 19 years old and indeed many thanks from lots of people.
-However, most people know me but there is a whole team behind East Essex Vocational Training Ltd. So many thanks to the Team from EEVT and the other companies we work closely with.
+However, most people know me but there is a whole team behind EEVT Ltd. So many thanks to the Team from EEVT and the other companies we work closely with.

 Yes, some 20 organisations sending out EOI for the ESF projects.
 What we do know is the ESF bids need to be submitted by Prime/Lead Contractors by 17th September.

 Whilst whoever (as the lead organisation) will develop and submit a bidding proposal for the ESF skills programmes, potential delivery partners for each prime are also required by the ESFA to complete certain sections on the BRAVO procurement portal.
 Just to be clear – this means that ALL organisations (Prime/ Lead/Main Contractors and their essential subcontractors) are expected to complete Parts 1 and 2 of the online Standard Selection Questionnaire (SSQ) on the BRAVO portal.

 For Part 3, only Prime/Lead/Main Contractors are to complete ALL of the questions in Part 3.
 However, sub-contractors need to respond to some of the mandatory questions under Part 3 to enable the submission of responses.

 SSQ 5.3 State Not applicable Sub Contractor to XXX organisation(s);